Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,3852.707605,3868.383836.md

 ### Transcript

-> a kind of resolution I I'm not sure what the resolution is of our landscape tiles actually sorry can't answer that
+> a kind of resolution I I'm not sure what the resolution is of our landscape tiles actually sorry can't answer that question not too sure I already told the story of how it